sftcd/tlspad/README.md

     - [functions.sh](functions.sh) has some bash utility stuff I tend to re-use
 - [TLSPacketSizes.py](TLSPacketSizes.py) does some simple per-session counts of TLS packet sizes in PCAP files
     - Some bugginess still:
-        - exception from tshark crashing somehow
+        - exception from tshark crashing somehow for some input files
         - my code is mixing >1 session into 1 structure still
-        - but getting there:-)
+            - time going backwards it seems:-)

 ## Tools used